parisepigenetics/bibs/_cluster/training_202403/training.md

 - Open a web browser and go to [https://jupyterhub.rpbs.univ-paris-diderot.fr](https://jupyterhub.rpbs.univ-paris-diderot.fr).
 - Enter your login and password and sign in.
-- Select your project, the resources you need (default resources are sufficient unless you want to run calculations within Jupyter Notebooks or RStudio), and press start.
+- Select your project, the resources you need (default resources are sufficient unless you want to run calculations within Jupyter Notebooks or RStudio), and press `Start`.

 The launcher allows you to start a Terminal that can be used for the rest of this course.